-The National

-Assessment of

-Educational Progress

-(NAEP) is an essential

-measurement of student

-achievement in the
+The National Assessment of Educational Progress (NAEP) is an essential measurement of student achievement in the United States.

-United States.

-- ▶ First administered in 1969, NAEP is the largest continuing and nationally representative assessment of what our nation's students know and can do in core subjects such as mathematics, reading, science, and writing. - The schools and students participating in NAEP represent other schools and students across the country. - NAEP is considered the gold standard of assessments because of its high technical quality.
-From developing frameworks and questions to the reporting of results, NAEP represents the best thinking of assessment and content specialists, state education staff, and teachers from around the nation. - ▶ NAEP monitors academic progress over time and reports on student achievement nationally.
+- First administered in 1969, NAEP is the largest continuing and nationally representative assessment of what our nation's students know and can do in core subjects such as mathematics, reading, science, and writing. - The schools and students participating in NAEP represent other schools and students across the country. - NAEP is considered the gold standard of assessments because of its high technical quality.
+From developing frameworks and questions to the reporting of results, NAEP represents the best thinking of assessment and content specialists, state education staff, and teachers from around the nation. - NAEP monitors academic progress over time and reports on student achievement nationally.
 In some subjects and grades, results are also available for states and TUDA districts.

-NAEP will be administered to a sample of fourth-, eighth-, or twelfth-grade students in your school between January 26 and March 6, 2015.
-Selected students will be assessed in mathematics, reading, or science.
+NAEP mathematics, reading, and science pilot technologybased assessments will be administered on tablets to a sample of fourth-, eighth-, or twelfth-grade students in your school between January 26 and March 6, 2015.